-- Containerized export volumes are projected to fall by January 2024 due to seasonal factors and an expected decline in soybean commodity containerization rates.
-Volumes will then likely rise by March, the typical peak month, and trend downward again in the remainder of 2024. - Export volumes are estimated to have fallen 4% in 2023 but are expected to grow a modest 1.6% in 2024.
+- Containerized export volumes are projected to fall in January 2024 mostly due to seasonal factors.
+Exports will then likely rise by March, the typical peak month, and trend downward through September 2024, one of the months with seasonally low volumes. - Volumes fell 4% in 2023 but will likely grow 1.6% in 2024 and 1.4% year-over-year in January-March 2025.

 - U.S. containerized exports peaked in 2018 but have since declined each year.
 Unlike for containerized imports, for exports there was no boom related to the COVID stimulus. - A drop in waste paper exports to China accounted for a third of the total volume decline between 2018 and 2022.
-During 2023 through November, a broad-based decline in wastepaper exports accounted for more than a third of the total containerized export volume contraction. - Containerized exports grew on a month-by-month basis beginning in July 2023.
-Overall, plastics in primary forms has been the main export growth commodity.
-In November 2023, a sharp, but likely temporary, increase in soybean and soybean oilcake containerization rates was the key contributor to growth.
+In 2023, a broad-based decline in waste paper exports accounted for almost half of the total containerized export volume contraction. - Containerized exports grew on a month-by-month basis beginning in July 2023.
+Overall, plastics in primary forms has been by far the most important export growth commodity.